2023 Ironman World Championship in Kona

-The 2022 Ironman World Championship will be held in Kailua Kona, Hawaii on October 6th and 8th, 2022.
+The 2023 Ironman World Championship Women’s Race will be held in Kailua Kona, Hawaii on Saturday, October 14th, 2023.

-The next Ironman World Championship will be Hawaii’s 44th time hosting the event.
-Held mainly in Kailua-Kona since 1981, the Ironman World Championship is considered the ultimate physical, mental, and emotional test of strength, resilience, and endurance in the world.
-Athletes ranging in age from 18-85, 100 professional qualifiers, and over 2,000 competitors will compete in the next Kona event and Big Island Guide will be there!
+The Ironman World Championship has been held mainly in Kailua-Kona, Hawaii since 1981.
+This incredible race is considered the ultimate physical, mental, and emotional test of strength, resilience, and endurance in the world.
+Athletes from around the world will compete in the next Kona event and Big Island Guide will be there!

 The world’s best triathletes gather in Kona Hawaii each year to compete in this challenging and strenuous athletic competition.
 Qualification for the Ironman World Championship requires placement in other Ironman competitions or Ironman 70.3 races, of which there are around 50 such events worldwide.